ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 7.5 BPI-Internal Storage

-There are two storage types BPI storage system can utilize, fully or partially persistent storage.
+There are two storage types BPI storage systems can utilize, fully or partially persistent storage.

 [Fully Persistent Data storage](#fpds) as one possible option for BPI storage can be characterized as Write many, Read many.

-[Partially Persistent Data storage](#ppds) as one possible option for BPI storage can characterized as Write once, Read many.
+[Partially Persistent Data storage](#ppds) as one possible option for BPI storage can be characterized as Write once, Read many.

 There are two deployment options -- centralized or distributed/decentralized deployment.

-This document lists the requirements for either option and indicate the differences between partially and fully persistent data storage where required.
+This document lists the requirements for either option and indicates the differences between partially and fully persistent data storage where required.

 ### 7.5.1 BPI Storage: Centralized Deployment